 This is a recent newsletter we sent to clients regarding funding sources for VC funded companies during the COVID crisis.
 It is current as of the morning of March 25; the legislation is still being worked on so it will likely quickly be out of date.
 We’ll keep our clients up to date via email.
+We’ve published an update blog post with information on the CARES Act and startups that we are keeping as up to date as we can at the moment.

 Congress is working on legislation to help businesses survive the COVID-19 crisis.
 Traditionally, SBA loans would not be a fit for venture-backed startups because of personal guarantees requirements and majority ownership issues.